Presidential Republic (1925–1973)

-The Presidential Republic (República Presidencial) is the period in the history of Chile spanning from the approval of the 1925 Constitution on 18 September 1925, under the government of Arturo Alessandri Palma, to the fall of the Popular Unity government headed by the President Salvador Allende on 11 September 1973.
-The period spans the same time as the "Development inwards" (Desarrollo hacia adentro) period in Chilean economic history.
+The Presidential Republic (República Presidencial) is the period in the history of Chile spanning from the approval of the 1925 Constitution on 18 September 1925, under the government of Arturo Alessandri Palma, to the overthrow of the Popular Unity government headed by the President Salvador Allende on 11 September 1973.
+The period is concurrent with the "Inward Development" (Desarrollo hacia adentro) period in Chilean economic history.

 Carlos Ibáñez and Arturo Alessandri Palma

 Headed by Colonel Marmaduque Grove, left-wing troops deposed the September Junta in the 1925 coup, and handed power to General Pedro Dartnell as interim president, with the hope of recalling Arturo Alessandri Palma from exile.
 Dartnell, however, decided to form another junta, the January Junta, which ended with Alessandri's return on March 20, 1925.
 Alessandri had a new Constitution drafted, and approved in a referendum by 134,421 voters on August 30.
 The Constitution, which was promulgated on September 18, 1925, reinforced presidential powers over the legislature.
 Furthermore, Alessandri created a Central Bank, initiating the first rupture with classical liberalism's laissez faire policies.

 Alessandri's second government began with the support of left-wing and radical groups.
 However, this second group began to distance itself from the President.
-In March 1925, Alessandri's government repressed a demonstration, leading to the Marusia massacre (500 deaths), soon followed by La Coruña massacre.
+In March 1925, Alessandri's government repressed a demonstration, leading to the Marusia massacre (500 deaths), soon followed by La Coruña massacre on June 5, 1925.

 Henceforth, Alessandri encountered opposition from his own Minister of Defence, Colonel Carlos Ibáñez del Campo who had also participated to the January 1925 coup and also enjoyed support from the masses.
 Alessandri wanted to run only one official candidate in the presidential election — himself — while Ibáñez gave his support to a manifesto drafted from various political parties which called on him to run as a candidate.
 This crisis led to the cabinet's resignation.

 Ibáñez then published an open letter to the President, recalling him that he could only issue decree through his approbation, as he was the only minister of the cabinet.
-Alessandri then decided to nominate Luis Barros Borgoño as Minister of Interior, and resigned a second time from the presidency on October 2, 1925.
+Alessandri then decided to nominate Luis Barros Borgoño as Minister of Interior, and resigned a second time from the presidency on October 1, 1925.

 This break with the working classes caused Alessandri to try to maintain a right-wing-radical alliance until 1937, when it took a turn towards the left.